IyiKuyoro/ckeditor5-code-snippet-plugin/README.md

 ## Styling the Preformatted Text

-To add custom styles to the preformatted text, you will need to add the following class to your global style. `code-snippet`.
+To add custom styles to the preformatted text, you will need to add the following class to your global style; `code-snippet`.
 You may notice that the style gets overwritten when the `pre` element is in focus.
 To modify the override, add and edit the following selector as well `.ck .ck-editor__nested-editable.ck-editor__nested-editable_focused, .ck .ck-editor__nested-editable:focus`.

 ## Contributors